-Following a sellout run of The Pirates of Penzance in Feb 2016, Glitter & Twisted Theatre Company return to Stroud's Cotswold Playhouse in Spring 2017 with another favourite Gilbert & Sullivan show, H.M.S.
-Pinafore.
+Glitter & Twisted Theatre Company return to Stroud's Cotswold Playhouse in April 2018 with another favourite Gilbert & Sullivan show, The Yeomen of the Guard, given an exciting and glamorous new twist.

 If you've never seen one of our productions, check out our YouTube page, to get a better idea of the Glitter & Twisted style.